kanishkamisra/minicons/README.md

 ## Upcoming features:

-- Pairwise scoring of batched sentences (Compute scores on BLiMP easily!)
 - Explore word probabilities in context (with top-k probabilities)
 - Explore attention distributions extracted from transformers.
 - Contextual cosine similarities, i.e., compute a word's cosine similarity with every other word in the input context with batched computation.